PickNikRobotics/deep_grasp_demo/README.md

 ## Depth Sensor Data
 ### Collecting Data using Gazebo
-Perhaps you want to collect depth sensor data on another object and use fake controllers to execute the motion plan.
+Perhaps you want to collect depth sensor data on an object and use fake controllers to execute the motion plan.
 The launch file `sensor_data_gazebo.launch` will launch a `process_image_server` and a `point_cloud_server` node.
 These will provide services to save either images or point clouds.
 Images will be saved to `moveit_task_constructor_dexnet/data/images` and point clouds saved to `moveit_task_constructor_gpd/data/pointclouds`.

 To collect either images or point clouds run: